-Dr. Yasmeen Faroqi-Shah is an Associate Professor and Director of the Aphasia Research Center at the University of Maryland, College Park.
+Dr. Yasmeen Faroqi-Shah is a Professor and joined Department of Hearing and Speech Sciences at the University of Maryland in 2005.
 She received her undergraduate (BS) and Masters (MS) degrees in Hearing and Speech Sciences at the All India Institute of Speech and Hearing, India.
-She completed her PhD in Communication Sciences and Disorders at Northwestern University with Dr. Cynthia Thompson.
-Dr. Yasmeen Faroqi-Shah joined Department of Hearing and Speech Sciences at the University of Maryland in 2005.
-You can read more about her research at http://aphasia.umd.edu/.
-She is currently a member of the Maryland Language Science Center and the Program in Neuroscience and Cognitive Science.
+She completed her PhD in Communication Sciences and Disorders at Northwestern University.
+She is clinical certified (Certificate of Clinical Competence by the American Speech Language Hearing Association).
+She is a member of the Maryland Language Science Center and the Program in Neuroscience and Cognitive Science at UMD.

 Areas of Interest